Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Fidelity estimations and implementations

-Moreover, the error corresponding to off-resonant excitations due to optical $\pi$ pulses (involved in both single-qubit and activation operations) cause infidelity of $\sim\exp(-\frac{\pi}{2}\left(\frac{\Delta_s}{\Omega}\right)^2)$ with $\Delta_s$ being the hyperfine splitting \cite{grimm2021universal}.
-To avoid any off-resonance excitation, the Rabi frequency of the activation pulses should be much smaller than the smallest hyperfine splitting, and hence, choosing $ \Delta_s \geq 10 \Omega$ yields an insignificant infidelity of $\sim 10^{-68}$.
-For example for a splitting of $\sim 100$ MHz, a Rabi frequency of at most 10 MHz is required.
-Employing this Rabi frequency to apply four simultaneous $\pi$-pulses results in an activation process to take approximately $T_{act}=\frac{\pi}{\Omega}\sim 0.31 \mu$s.
+While exciting the Yb ions, there are two kinds of off-resonant excitations.
+The first is off-resonant excitation due to optical $\pi$ pulses (involved in both single-qubit and activation operations) from other energy levels of the target Yb ion (qubit), which causes infidelity of $ \sim \exp\!\left(-\frac{\pi}{2}\left(\frac{\Delta_s}{\Omega}\right)^2\right)$, with $\Delta_s$ being the hyperfine splitting~\cite{grimm2021universal}.
+To avoid any off-resonant excitation, the Rabi frequency of the activation pulses should be much smaller than the smallest hyperfine splitting.
+Choosing $\Delta_s \geq 2.5 \Omega$ yields an infidelity of $\sim 10^{-4}$.
+Thus increasing the $\Delta_s/\Omega$ ratio (i.e., using small Rabi frequencies) decreases errors from off-resonant excitation.
+One can easily see that a trade-off exists between errors from single-qubit gates and those from off-resonant excitations of other Yb qubit energy levels: decreasing the Rabi frequency reduces off-resonant errors but increases single-qubit gate errors.
+The second type is off-resonant excitation of non-target Yb ions.
+To suppress such excitations, as discussed in~\cite{grimm2021universal}, electrical gating can be applied to locally shift the energy levels of the neighboring Yb ions.

-If the splitting is small, achieving fast excitations can be challenging.
-In that case, one should examine how close the ions have to be to obtain decent fidelities.
-Therefore, there is a trade-off between splitting and separation of ions.
-In \cref{imp:MD}, we demonstrate fidelity as a function of Rabi frequency and ions' separation illustrating the variation in laser power corresponding to the changing distance between two ions.

-We note that \cref{f_md}, and hence the $1-O(r^3)$ fidelity scaling, is obtained under the assumption that direct interaction is negligible during excitations.
-More formally, we assume $\norm{H_{\mathrm{int}} T_{\mathrm{act}}} \ll 1$ with $H_{\mathrm{int}}$ being the dipolar interaction Hamiltonian.
-However, when considering $\Omega=10$MHz, the numerical simulation of the Yb system shows that this assumption breaks down at small separations with a turning point around $r\sim 5$ nm.
-Therefore, for Yb ions, we anticipate the highest fidelity around this separation.
-See \cref{magnetic} and \cref{MD-state-fids} for more details.
-For $r>5$ nm, as \cref{imp:MD} confirms, the distance cannot be arbitrarily large, as the fidelity of the two-qubit process decreases with increased separation.
-Two nearby ions can be found by implanting each ion at precise locations within the crystal, achieving a separation of just a few nanometers between them \cite{kornher2016production}.